Mathseeds White Paper

 The programme offers opportunities for seeing, saying, counting, reading, and writing numbers.
 The Mathseeds Playroom also offers opportunities for young children to hear and sing along with familiar nursery rhymes that reinforce counting and simple mathematical concepts such as days of the week.

 Throughout the programme, children are encouraged to listen and follow instructions.
 There are opportunities to read and comprehend word problems and explore ways of converting problems to algebraic expressions.
 Mathseeds characters expose pupils to new mathematical expressions and help them to explore mathematical vocabulary.
-Research indicates that these aspects should be modelled in order to enhance pupils’ understanding (Runesson, 2005).
-At the end of each lesson, pupils can read ebooks that consolidate new concepts.
+Research indicates that these aspects should be modeled in order to enhance pupils’ understanding (Runesson, 2005).
+At the end of each lesson, pupils can read e-books that consolidate new concepts.
 The texts are professionally narrated which provides a model for the child’s own reading fluency.
 Figure 10 shows the layout and content for the e-book Near Doubles for Lesson 91.

 Figure 10: Lesson 91, Near doubles e-book

-The Mathseeds programme features high-quality, colourful animations that have been designed to appeal to the visual learner.
+The Mathseeds programme features high-quality, colorful animations that have been designed to appeal to the visual learner.
 The onscreen graphics are bold, clear, and engaging.
-Lesson progression is mapped in a fun and unique way. pupils are taken to a range of virtual habitats.
+Lesson progression is mapped in a fun and unique way.
+Students are taken to a range of virtual habitats.
 Stepping stones mark their progress through each habitat, and on completion of each lesson, pupils move forward to the next stepping stone.
 This creates a very powerful and visual way of helping pupils see the progress they are making and ensures that they stay motivated toward their goals.
 Making progress visible to pupils is articulated in research as being a key goal (Adams & Hamm, 2014; Marzano, 2007; McLennan & Peel, 2008).

-In addition, each Mathseeds lesson is accompanied by an ebook with full-colour illustrations.
+In addition, each Mathseeds lesson is accompanied by an e-book with full-colour illustrations.
 The programme also has accompanying posters and worksheets to consolidate learning and increase information processing.

 Mathseeds offers kinesthetic learners the ability to engage their senses and create an experience that goes beyond simply learning by rote which Clausen-May (2005) identifies as crucial.
 Early number concepts are taught in a very visual and kinesthetic way and encourage pupils to see numbers as wholes.
 The first Mathseeds song, "There Is Only One of Me," encourages the pupil to see and feel that they have only one nose, one face, one mouth, etc.

 Bobis (2008) in her research identifies how virtual manipulatives can assist pupils with number sense and spatial thinking.
-In Mathseeds pupils are encouraged to subitise early on and the presence of dominoes, dots and various other engaging items to count are available for all pupils to use— not just the kinesthetic learners.
+In Mathseeds pupils are encouraged to subitize early on and the presence of dominoes, dots, and various other engaging items to count are available for all pupils to use— not just the kinesthetic learners.
 Research indicates that when given the appropriate materials, pupils can mentally combine and partition numbers.
 This is an important skill prior to the introduction of addition and subtraction (Bobis, 2008).

 Figure 11: Lesson 24, characters are exploring two distinct groups and joining them together to find the total.